ify47/Todo-App/README.md

 ## Demo

-You can see a live demo of the project in the link area
+You can see a live demo of the project in the link area.

 ## Technologies Used